kelsiealopez/Hemitriccus-Pangenome/Reference_Scaffolding/README_Reference_Scaffolding.md

-## Scaffoldign of reference genome with PacBio HiFi sequnecing and Hi-C chromatin conformation capture sequencing
+## Scaffolding of reference genome with PacBio HiFi sequnecing and Hi-C chromatin conformation capture sequencing